RN-BSN Course of Study

 NUR 4169 - Evidence Based Practice: Nursing Research

-NUR 4636 - Community & Public Health: Population Based
+NUR 4636 - Community and Public Health: Population Based

-NUR 4636L - Community & Public Health: Practicum
+NUR 4636L - Community and Public Health: Practicum

-NUR 4827 - Leadership & Mgmt. in Professional Nursing
+NUR 4827 - Leadership and Management in Professional Nursing

 NUR 4925- Colloquiums/Symposiums/Workshops